contact@consultdmw.com

 Microsoft Access iconUnless you instruct your IT supplier otherwise, any new computers you order are likely to come with 64 bit Access, as suppliers follow Microsoft's recommendations for Office 365.

-This presents an issue for the majority of DMW’s clients as new computers are introduced to supplement, rather than replace, their old ones.
+This presents an issue for many of my clients, as new computers are introduced to supplement, rather than replace, their old ones.
 The old computers have 32 bit applications installed; the new ones, 64 bit.
 Does this affect the running of databases?
-Certainly, yes it did.
-I try to explain why later in this article.
+Certainly, yes.
+I explain why later in this article.

 So why not specify 32 bit Office 365 for all new computers?
 Sticking with the devil you know may save a lot of hassle because you know that everything you're using will work on those new computers.